Bank of England Base Rate

 Fixed - Your account won’t be affected because the interest rate is set for an agreed length of time.

-Why hasn’t my rate gone up by the same amount as Bank of England Base Rate increased by?
+Why hasn’t my rate gone down by the same amount as Bank of England Base Rate decreased by?

 Our savings rates are not linked to the Bank of England Base Rate but it’s one of the factors we take into consideration when we review our rates.
 We’re committed to offering you great long-term value and ensure we offer the best rates we can.